 You are not obligated to withhold federal income tax from your household employee’s wages unless you and your household employee both agree to do so.

 If both you and your household employee agree, you may also withhold federal income tax from your household employee’s wages; otherwise, you have no obligation to withhold federal income tax.
 You will also learn that most states follow this rule as well.
 Of course, your household employee will still be responsible for paying federal and any state income taxes on the cash wages he or she receives from you.
 To help your household employee avoid a hefty tax bill at the end of the year, we recommend that you withhold both federal and state income taxes.
 NannyPay supports all 50 states.
+If you have enabled the appropriate settings, the NannyPay software will automatically calculate the amount of federal and state income taxes you should withhold from your household employee’s pay.
+Some larger cities are supported as well!

 If you and your household employee agree to withhold federal income tax, your household employee is required to provide you with a completed federal W-4 form.